Skip to content

 The bottom line on muscle and fat

 The physiology is real, but physiology is not proof.
 The best-matched human trial — nightly GHRH(1-29) in older men — raised GH yet showed no IGF-1 increase and no body-composition change.
 The eye-catching fat-loss numbers come from tesamorelin, a different drug, and cannot be credited to sermorelin.
 If your goal is muscle or fat loss, the evidence says sermorelin is, at best, unproven for those outcomes — and the proven tools remain resistance training, adequate protein, and sleep.
+If fat loss specifically is what you're after, we put sermorelin's claims up against what actually works in sermorelin for weight loss: does it actually help?.
+The newest version of the muscle question is whether sermorelin can protect lean mass during GLP-1 weight loss — we weigh that combination in sermorelin and semaglutide together.
+And if you're hunting for a "dose for muscle," know that no such trial-backed adult dose exists — we cover what the research actually supports in sermorelin dosing: what the research supports.
 For the complete evidence picture, see our pillar guide: Sermorelin for Sleep, Recovery & Healthy Aging.

 Frequently asked questions